 You have to learn how to speak and read, but you also must learn to understand very abstract concepts before these worlds hold any value to you.
 Like the concept of god- the idea that there is something or someone larger existing beyond our understanding and reach that offers retribution and moral direction, in some cases, or a glimpse of the infinite, nirvana and eternal bliss, ultimately (or the other thing).
 Or learning to understand god as something other than ideas which have already been described and documented by others.
 And so, too, the idea of god becomes another entrance into the ether.
 But each time we seek a thing which isn’t quite here, where is it?
 Where does the mind go?
 How is it that so many of us have been able to reach such strikingly similar understandings and questions?
 Do they not connect somewhere?
 The way that each time the artist returns to her studio, she is able to tap back into the worlds which she has spent years creating.
 Or the way that an author builds entire empires and universes that his readers can dive into… specifically described and intricately designed.

 When the artist paints, when the engineer designs when the author writes and when the disciple seeks god… how do others come to understand the things inside of these worlds they have created?
 How do we come to understand these things when they come from someone else?
 Is knowledge simply and totally transmitted from one to another through languages like math or spoken or written words through shared experiences of holiness?
 What makes someone, who I have never met before, enjoy and understand a connection to one of my paintings?
 Do they just like the colors?
 Maybe.
-I’ve talked to a lot of people about abstract artwork; oftentimes people have a difficult time articulating why they like a certain piece of art.
+But I’ve talked to a lot of people about abstract artwork; oftentimes people have a difficult time articulating why they like a certain piece of art.
 To enjoy something and to not understand why… is such a fascinating phenomenon to me.
 But regardless of whether or not you like a particular piece of artwork, when you experience it… what happens to you?
 Your eyes.
 Your heartbeat.
 Your emotions and the subsequent exchanging of chemicals in your brain.
 I just don’t believe that this is all a mechanical response.
-I guess I don’t really have any other explanation for why I am so sure of this… but it makes me wonder why we have the capacity to reach this point.
+I guess I don’t really have any other explanation for why I am so sure of this… but it makes me wonder why we have the capacity to reach this point of questioning at all.
 Like a glass ceiling.
 I can only go so far… before the limits of my mind confine me.
 Perhaps it is this that intrigues me to continue chasing my tail.

 All images by E. Wendt